Fusionmedstaff

 Want to be involved in the fast-paced action on the frontline?
 A career as an ICU nurse may be the move for you.

-Responsible for treating injured and critically ill patients, ICU nurses, or critical care nurses, are dedicated to saving lives and improving patient outcomes.
+Responsible for treating injured, critical care and acutely ill patients, ICU nurses work to save lives and improve patient outcomes.
 Their duties include executing complex assessments, establishing intensive care plans, administering treatment, and supporting patients through their recovery journey.

 ICU nurse job outlook